 To safely and gently clean your cookware, use a soft sponge or cloth and mild detergent.
 Avoid abrasives or steel wool as these may scratch the surface of your pans.
 If there are stubborn stains or burned-on food, soak the cookware in warm water with dish soap before gently scrubbing away at them.

-What Should I Look for When Purchasing Cookware?
+What Should I Look For When Purchasing Cookware?

 When shopping for cookware, take into account the material, safety features, durability, compatibility and brand reputation.
 Make sure your pans are made from safe materials like stainless steel or cast iron; avoid those which leach hazardous chemicals into food like aluminum or copper; look out for heat-resistant handles and make sure the cookware is compatible with whatever heat source you use; finally buy from reliable brands with a proven record of producing quality, safe cookware.